How does this company make money?

 What external forces can significantly affect this company?

-The EU Digital Markets Act has designated iOS as a gatekeeper platform, requiring that third-party app stores be permitted on the system.
-US-China semiconductor export restrictions bear on TSMC's ability to manufacture advanced chips.
-Rising interest rates increase the cost of the large capital expenditures required for next-generation silicon development.
+The EU's Digital Markets Act has classified iOS as a gatekeeper platform, which means Apple is legally required to allow third-party app stores on iPhones in Europe — threatening the App Store's exclusive position there.
+US-China semiconductor export restrictions already shape what TSMC can manufacture for Apple and could tighten further.
+Rising interest rates increase the cost of the large capital investments needed to develop each next-generation chip.

 Where is this company structurally vulnerable?